chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 1. Confidentiality of nonce and file bytes hashes: using a fixed symmetric encryption key stored in both the tag and the server for the user
 1. Integrity and authenticity: using the digital signature of the server

 All our claims for 2FA tag communication will stand if the attacker does not get hold of all 3 keys - the symmetric key, the tag's private key and the server's private key.
-The communication will be no longer be able to continue if the MITM drops the packets.
+The communication will no longer be able to continue if the MITM drops the packets.
 We did not store any information in the EEPROM in the tag as a future sketch would be able to read the values from the EEPROM and for the purpose of this project, we assume that the attacker has the capability to rewrite the code.

 ---